Employee attendance issues have plagued the physical security industry for YEARS.

 It's not reasonable to expect perfect attendance from personnel; however, chronic call offs and tardiness should be addressed quickly.

-Here are eight proven strategies for reducing call-offs and attendance issues for your guards:
+Here are eight proven strategies for reducing call-offs, no-shows, and attendance issues for your guards:

 #1 Keep Detailed Records

 Detailed record keeping for employee performance is critical.
 And in most states, required.
 Without documentation, it can be difficult to identify and address these issues.

 A basic spreadsheet for tracking call offs and tardiness can be easily referenced if a problem is suspected.